 Automations that are currently being processed, or have been paused during processing.
-Active automations can no longer be edited.
-You can, however archive a paused automation.
+Active automations can be edited or archived if they have been paused.

 Automations that are complete, but with a start date some time in the future.
 Ready automations can be edited up until the date and time that they are to be run.

 Automations that have been created, either in part or completely, but are not ready or have not yet been activated, for whatever reason.
 Draft automations can be edited at any time and have no impact on deliveries, until they are saved as either Ready or Active.

 Automations that have either reached their end date, or have been manually terminated.
 Archived automations cannot be edited.
 However, you can clone an Archived automation if, for example, you need to use a copy of it again.

 Automations that have resulted in an error while creating a delivery during an Action > Send Email step.